Bangladesh–Germany relations: Economic relations

 As an economic power as well as an important member of the European Union (EU), Germany is a reliable partner of Bangladesh in development co-operation.

 In trade with Germany, Bangladesh has for years recorded a large surplus.
 Germany is the second largest export market of Bangladesh after the US.
 Bilateral trade is with about 4.5 billion euros in 2012.
 A German-Bangladeshi investment promotion and protection agreement has been in force since 1986 and a bilateral double taxation accord since 1993.
 So far German direct investments in Bangladesh are almost €60 million.
 The Bangladesh-German Chamber of Commerce and Industry (BGCCI) acts as a business platform and mediator between both the countries.

+By 2023, total trade had grown to €8.6 billion with €6.9 billion trade balance in Bangladesh's favour.
+The Federal Foreign Office put the 2024 figure at approximately €9 billion, with German exports falling and imports rising over the year.
+Germany remained Bangladesh's second-largest bilateral export market, and the European Union as a whole its principal export destination, a pattern encouraged by the tariff preferences Bangladesh receives under the EU's Everything but Arms arrangement.
+Textiles make up over 90 per cent of Bangladeshi exports to Germany, while Bangladesh imports machinery, chemical products and electrical goods.

 Exports of cycles by Bangladesh to Germany gained some negative attention after German customs suspected that these cycles were in fact not of Bangladeshi origin, but merely assembled in Bangladesh.
 Germany has been Bangladesh's largest market for bicycles.
 Germany has strict policies of knowing the actual country of origin for its imported goods in order to implement duty taxes.
 As a result of this policy and having strict anti-dumping duty laws and other tariffs, the German import customs demanded an inspection of Bangladeshi factories in order to verify the true origins of these bicycles.

-By 2023, total trade had grown to €8.6 billion with €6.9 billion trade balance in Bangladesh's favour.
+The German Supply Chain Due Diligence Act (Lieferkettensorgfaltspflichtengesetz, LkSG), passed in June 2021 and in force from 1 January 2023, has been a significant issue for the Bangladeshi garment sector.
+The law requires large German companies to conduct human rights and environmental due diligence across their supply chains, with penalties for breaches, and initially applied to firms with 3,000 or more employees before the threshold fell to 1,000 in 2024.
+Ahead of its entry into force, ambassador Tröster told Bangladeshi exporters they would need to demonstrate compliance with labour, human rights and environmental standards in order to retain access to the German market, and the German embassy wrote to the garment manufacturers' associations BGMEA and BKMEA to the same effect.